How to become a District Councillor

 Candidates may be disqualified if they work for the Council or hold a politically restricted post with another local authority.
 All candidates may be disqualified if they are declared bankrupt or have a previous criminal conviction with a three-month or more prison sentence.

-For further information on reasons of disqualification please checkSection 80 of local government act 1972 or or any decision made under sections 78A or 79 of the Local Government Act 2000, within the meaning of Part I of the Local Government and Housing Act 1989.
+For further information on reasons of disqualification please checkSection 80 of local government act 1972 or any decision made under sections 78A or 79 of the Local Government Act 2000, within the meaning of Part I of the Local Government and Housing Act 1989.

 The Nomination Process